Density estimation via mixture discrepancy and moments: Discrepancy sequential partition via star discrepancy or mixed discrepancy

+Despite that there are some efficient heuristic algorithms for calculating the star discrepancy, like the TA-improved method \cite{gnewuch2012new} and the ODE annealing approach \cite{ShaoWu2025}, the computational cost dramatically grows as sample size $N$ and dimension $d$ increase.
+Apart from the huge computational complexity, the star discrepancy possesses two drawbacks as follows \cite{fang2018theory}.

+\begin{enumerate} \item[(1)] The star discrepancy does not satisfy reflection invariance \cite{fang2018theory, zhou2013mixture}: The point sets in Figures~\ref{ref a} and \ref{ref b} are symmetric about the line $x_1 = 0.5$, but the values of their star discrepancies are not equal, which is counterintuitive.
+The reason for this phenomenon lies in the fact that the origin $\vec{0}$ is distinctive in the definition of the star discrepancy; \item[(2)] The star discrepancy does not satisfy rotation invariance \cite{fang2018theory, zhou2013mixture}: Figure~\ref{rot b} is obtained by rotating Figure~\ref{rot a} 90 degrees clockwise, and the value of the star discrepancy changes after the rotation.
+The reason for this phenomenon is also that the origin $\vec{0}$ is distinctive in the definition of the star discrepancy. \end{enumerate}

+To fulfill reflection and rotation invariances, we adopt the mixed discrepancy~\eqref{dsc mix} as introduced in \cite{hickernell1998generalized,fang2018theory,zhou2013mixture}.
+The resulting DSP-mix inherits the algorithm framework of DSP and only differs in the measure of uniformity, where the mixture discrepancy $D^{\text{mix}}(\widetilde{S}_l)$ to adopted to measure the uniformity of $S_l$ in Line \ref{D line 1} of Algorithm \ref{DSP alg},

-Compared with the star discrepancy adopted in DSP, the mixture discrepancy used in DSP-mix has the following advantages \cite{zhou2013mixture}. \begin{itemize} \item Easy to calculate: The mixture discrepancy can be accurately calculated with a computational complexity of $\mathcal{O}(n^2 d)$ and thus any external solver is not required.
+Compared with the star discrepancy adopted in DSP, the mixture discrepancy has the following advantages \cite{zhou2013mixture}. \begin{enumerate} \item[(1)] Easy to calculate: The mixture discrepancy can be accurately calculated with a computational complexity of $\mathcal{O}(n^2 d)$ and thus any external solver is not required.
 Hence DSP-mix is expected to handle the density estimation problems more efficiently than DSP.
 In \cite{Leihdpas2024}, DSP-mix is used to efficiently reconstruct the values of the Coulomb collision term from particles;

-\item Reflection invariance: The mixture discrepancy satisfies the reflection invariance \cite{zhou2013mixture}.
+\item[(2)] Reflection invariance: The mixture discrepancy satisfies the reflection invariance \cite{zhou2013mixture}.
 Suppose that $\left(\widetilde{\by}_1,\dots, \widetilde{\by}_n\right)$ is the points obtained by reflecting $\left(\by_1,\dots,\by_n\right)$ about the plane $y_{j_0} = 1/2$, then